 Now let’s see a neat expression to ask “what’s up” in French.

 To ask ‘what’s up?’ in French we say “Quoi de neuf”.
-Make sure you play the audio to listen to the glided pronunciation.
-This is obviously colloquial, and we use it a lot nowadays.
+Make sure you play the audio recording to listen to the glided pronunciation.
+This is obviously informal, and we use it a lot nowadays.

 Now let’s see how to reply to ‘how are you’ in French

 There are so many ways to answer ‘how are you in French’ – formal and informal answers, but also a few cultural differences.

 I’ll just make a list of common examples.

 The most important tip I’d like to share with you: don’t be passive!!
 Return the question!